 In closing

-Digital receipts are a great option for those looking for ways to be more eco-friendly.
-Despite some cons, the pros to switching over to digital receipts are plentiful and merit consideration for businesses looking to streamline their processes.
+Despite some cons, the pros to switching over to digital receipts are plentiful and merit consideration for small businesses looking to streamline their processes.

 About Shoeboxed!